overture-stack/website/markdown/documentation/song/index.md

 # Integrations

 As a metadata management system, Song does not handle file transfer and object storage.
-Song interacts with a required companion application, [Score](/documentation/score), which manages file transfers and object storage.
+Song interacts with a required companion application, <a href="/documentation/score" target="_blank" rel="noopener noreferrer">Score</a>, which manages file transfers and object storage.

 As part of the larger Overture.bio software suite, Song can be optionally used with additional integrations, including:

-- **Event Streaming:** Built-in support for [Apache Kafka](https://kafka.apache.org/) event streaming.
+- **Event Streaming:** Built-in support for <a href="https://kafka.apache.org/" target="_blank" rel="noopener noreferrer">Apache Kafka</a> event streaming.

-- **Maestro Indexing:** Song is built to natively integrate with [Maestro](/documentation/maestro/), which will easily index data into a configurable Elasticsearch index, to be used for convenient searching of data.
+- **Maestro Indexing:** Song is built to natively integrate with <a href="/documentation/maestro/" target="_blank" rel="noopener noreferrer">Maestro</a>, which will easily index data into a configurable Elasticsearch index, to be used for convenient searching of data.